rootstrap/react-native-bad-ux-challenge/README.md

 `<Button text="Manu 🧞‍♀️" onPress={() => navigate(MANU_GENIA)} />`

-5. The end, test your animation to check everything works 💪
+5. Test your animation to check everything works 💪
+6. Push your branch and create a Pull Request from your branch to main

 Thanks for participating!
 Hope you enjoyed the workshop and the final project 💜